 Table of Contents

 A wireframe is a collaborative visual plan that shows how a website or app will look and work.
-Think of it as a blueprint for a house, and it outlines the structure before adding colors, furniture, or decorations.
+Think of it as a blueprint for a house, outlining the structure before adding colors, furniture, or decorations.
 In software development, wireframes are a team effort that helps plan the layout, navigation, and functionality of a digital product early in the process.

 This guide explains what wireframes are, why they matter, and how to create them, using simple words and a clear flow.